Sun-Lab-NBB/ataraxis-base-utilities/README.md

 ___

 ## Usage
-This section is broken into subsections for each exposed utility class.
-For each, it progresses from a minimalistic 'quickstart' example to detailed notes on nuanced class functionality.
+This section is broken into subsections for each exposed utility class or module.
+For each, it progresses from a minimalistic example and / or 'quickstart' to detailed notes on nuanced class functionality (if the class has such functionality).

 ### Console
 The Console class provides message and error display (via terminal) and logging (to files) functionality.
 Primarily,